77+ College Statistics And Facts Need To Know in 2022

 • On the contrary, in families with $35,000 income per annum, 1 out of 7 students graduate by the age of 23.

-• Considering the admission choices depends on the availability of the desired program at the university.
-74% of the student only apply to those universities where the desired program is listed.
+• The admission choices depend on the availability of the desired program at the university.
+74% of the students only apply to those universities where the desired program is listed.
 On the other hand, 24% of the students have less importance for the availability of the program at the chosen university, whereas 3% do not have any importance at all.

 • 67% of students give importance to attendance, whereas 29% of the students have less importance and 3% give no importance to attendance.